Application deadline: 15th August 2022

 High temperature mechanical testing and physical characterization will be carried out using well-established facility.
 The theoretical and modelling work will be carried out using finite element package ABAQUS through user defined subroutines.

-The PhD project is of four years duration, starting October 2019, within the EPSRC Centre for Doctor Training (CDT) “Resilient decarbonised Fuel Energy Systems”.
-The studentship which will cover full university fees and a tax-free, enhanced annual stipend of £18,757 to UK candidates.
+We would like you to start in October 2022 within the EPSRC Centre for Doctoral Training (CDT) “Resilient decarbonised Fuel Energy Systems”.
+The studentship which will cover full university fees and a tax-free, enhanced annual stipend to UK candidates.
 A limited amount of partial funding is available for exceptional international applicants who are highly qualified and motivated.
-Due to the nature of this funding, the CDT would only be able to cover the cost of the Home/EU fees and therefore the applicant would need to either find alternative funding or self-fund the fee difference.
+Due to the nature of this funding, the CDT would only be able to cover the cost of the Home fees and therefore the applicant would need to either find alternative funding or self-fund the fee difference.